johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 ### Organizing the Code

-Even though the scope of this tutorial is relatively small &#8212; at the end of the day we'll just be creating a few classes &#8212; we're going to be accumulating a number of assets along the way to test and exercise our code.
+Even though the scope of this tutorial is relatively small &#8212; at the end of the day we'll just be creating a few main classes &#8212; we're going to be accumulating a number of assets along the way to test and exercise our code.
 It's time to think a little bit about code organization.
 First, let's take a look at what we'll end up with:

 * Our Faye Custom Transporter is going to consist of some interfaces and constants, some serializers/deserializers (discussed extensively in the [previous article series](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3)), and the main components: a **client** component (class) providing the `ClientProxy` subclass we can use in any *Nest requestor* apps and a **server** component (class) we can use in any *Nest responder* apps.
-* The native apps we wrote in the [previous article](https://dev.to/nestjs/build-a-custom-transporter-for-nestjs-microservices-dc6-temp-slug-6007254?preview=d3e07087758ff2aac037f47fb67ad5b465f45272f9c5c9385037816b139cf1ed089616c711ed6452184f7fb913aed70028a73e14fef8e3e41ee7c3fc#requestresponse) that let us explore the Faye API and give us some test drivers.
+* The native apps we wrote in the [previous article](https://dev.to/nestjs/build-a-custom-transporter-for-nestjs-microservices-dc6-temp-slug-6007254?preview=d3e07087758ff2aac037f47fb67ad5b465f45272f9c5c9385037816b139cf1ed089616c711ed6452184f7fb913aed70028a73e14fef8e3e41ee7c3fc#requestresponse) that let us explore the Faye client API and give us some test drivers.
 * A pair of regular Nest apps that will host and exercise our transporter code as we build it: a *Nest requestor* that is a simple Nest HTTP app called `nestHttpApp` and a *Nest responder* that is a classic Nest **microservice**, called `nestMicroservice`.  (**Note**: see [the previous article series](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3) for more on this terminology, but think of a *Nest requestor* as an app that makes remote requests over some non-HTTP transport (like Faye) and a *Nest responder* as a Nest application that listens for inbound requests over that transport).

 Where to keep all of these assets?